aflahsidhique/E-Cycle/README.md

 [Link]:# 'https://ewastethc.netlify.app/'
 ## Project Title: E-Cycle - E-Waste Management and Recycling
 **->Problem Description**: The "Sustainable E-Waste Management and Recycling System" will encompass the following components:<br>
-**->E-Waste Collection Points**: Establish a network of collection points where individuals, businesses, and organizations can drop off their e-waste items.<br>
+**->E-Waste Collection Points**: Establish a network of collection points where individuals, businesses, and organizations can drop off their  <br>&nbsp;&nbsp;&nbsp;&nbsp;e-waste items.<br>
-**->E-Waste Sorting and Inventory System**: Develop a system that can efficiently sort and catalog collected e-waste items based on their type, condition, and recyclability.<br>
+**->E-Waste Sorting and Inventory System**: Develop a system that can efficiently sort and catalog collected e-waste items based on their type,<br>&nbsp;&nbsp;&nbsp;&nbsp;  condition, and recyclability.<br>
-**->Responsible Recycling and Repairing**: Collaborate with certified recycling centers and repairing centers to ensure that e-waste items are repaired and recycled  in an environmentally responsible manner, adhering to regulatory standards.<br>
+**->Responsible Recycling and Repairing**: Collaborate with certified recycling centers and repairing centers to ensure that e-waste items are <br>&nbsp;&nbsp;&nbsp;&nbsp;repaired and recycled  in an environmentally responsible manner, adhering to regulatory standards.<br>
-**->Education and Awareness Campaign**: Launch an educational program to raise awareness about the importance of responsible e-waste disposal and the environmental consequences of improper disposal.<br>
+**->Education and Awareness Campaign**: Launch an educational program to raise awareness about the importance of responsible e-waste<br>&nbsp;&nbsp; &nbsp;disposal and the environmental consequences of improper disposal.<br>
 <br>
 ## Objectives
 »»To create a user-friendly web platform that allows users to easily submit their e-waste items for collection.<br>